Semi-supervised Contrastive Learning Using Partial Label Information: Methods

 \subsection{MixMatchNST}

-In our second experiment, we modify the MixMatch loss function with a Nullspace Tuning term, and denote this model MixMatchNST.
-In brief, MixMatch assigns a guessed label $q$ to each unlabeled example $x^*$ by averaging the model's predicted class distributions across $K$ augmentations of $x^*$.
-Temperature sharpening is then applied to the probability distribution of guessed labels to lower the entropy of those predictions for each example\cite{goodfellow2016deep}.
-Mixup \cite{zhang2017mixup} is then applied to the labeled data $\{x_i, y_i\}$ and unlabeled data $\{x^*_j, q_j\}$ to produce interpolated data $\{\tilde{x}_i, \tilde{y}_i\}$ and $\{\tilde{x}^*_j, \tilde{q}_j\}$.
-Mixup is parameterized by $\alpha$, which controls how far the interpolated examples may fall from the original examples.
-Weight decay is used during training to prevent overfitting \cite{loshchilov2018fixing}\cite{zhang2018three}.
+In the second experiment, we modify the MixMatch loss function with a Nullspace Tuning term, and denote this model MixMatchNST.
+In brief, MixMatch assigns a guessed label $\bar{q}$ to each unlabeled example $x^*$ by averaging the model's predicted class distributions across $K$ augmentations of $x^*$:

+Temperature sharpening is then applied to the probability distribution of guessed labels to lower the entropy of those predictions for each example: